 School: Career Technical Institute

-Name: Kathryn McGovern Bio: My name is Kathryn McGovern, I’m 20 years old, and I live in Owings Mills, Maryland.
-I’m a former Networking Systems Administration major at ITT Technical Institute at their Owings Mills campus.
-I’ve received a lot of hands on training while interning at Gadget Guys, learning about computer hardware, virus clean ups, customer service, and computer troubleshooting.
+Bio: My name is Kathryn McGovern, I’m 20 years old, and I live in Owing Mills, Maryland.
+I’m a former Networking Systems Administration major at ITT Technical Institute at their Owing Mills campus.
+I’ve received a lot of hands on training while interning at The Gadget Guys, learning about computer hardware, virus clean ups, customer service, and computer troubleshooting. a truly awesome experience for me!

 Name: Durrell Hammond